hl7-eu/xShare/input/pagecontent/technical.md

 * technical standards, specifications, and security considerations.
 * tools that can be used for realizing the [Primary logical application components](yb_components.html) of the xShare reference implementation.
 (See [xShare Yellow Button Toolbox](yb_tools.html))

+### Overview

 Technical standards, specifications, and security considerations are documented in this version of the guide by starting from a sequence diagram (diagram below) representing how the [application view sequence](application.html) is implemented.

 The diagram highlights (in yellow) the roles (i.e. the participants) that Yellow Button implementers can claim conformance to:

-* The *xShare Yellow Button Provider*
+* The *xShare Yellow Button Provider*.
+It implements the [xShare Yellow Button](application.html#the-yellowb-button-participants) application role.
-* The *xShare Yellow Button Consumer*
+* The *xShare Yellow Button Consumer*.
+It implements the [Authorised Data Recipient](application.html#the-yellowb-button-participants) application role.

-documented in the [xShare Yellow Button Participants](actors.html) and the messages that have to be supported, reported in the [xShare Yellow Button Messages](#xshare-yellow-button-messages) section.
+More details about these roles are documented in the [xShare Yellow Button Participants](actors.html) page.

+Messages supported by these roles are reported in the [xShare Yellow Button Messages](#xshare-yellow-button-messages) section.

-In blue the messages for which technical validation is supposed to be performed.
+**The messages for which technical validation is supposed to be performed are higlighted in blue.**

 ### xShare Yellow Button realization